 You’re walking through the back of your local used car lot looking for a new set of wheels when you see it: a beautiful car with an even prettier price tag.
 In fact, the price seems almost too-good-to-be-true.
 When you ask the dealer about the car, he extols its value and virtues—and mentions that the price is so low because the car is a salvage title vehicle.

-A salvage title car, for those of you who don’t know, is one that has been in an accident or damaged in some other way, where the damage is so significant that the insurance company has written it off as not worth the cost of repair.
-The car’s title is then “branded” as salvage and, in many cases, the vehicle is sent off to auto heaven (also known as the junkyard).
+For those of you who don’t know, a salvage title car is one that has been in an accident or damaged in some other way, where the damage is so significant that the insurance company has written it off as not worth the cost of repair.
+The car’s title is then “branded” as salvage, and, in many cases, the vehicle is sent off to auto heaven (also known as the junkyard).
 Sometimes, however, salvage title vehicles are put up for sale to be purchased by car enthusiasts who buy them for the parts or who think they can fix them up for good, cheap transportation or to resell once they have been repaired.

 If you are considering the purchase of a salvage title vehicle, tread carefully, as there are many issues to consider.
 One of the first is how to pay for it.
 If you don’t have the ready cash, then we come to the question at hand: “Can I finance a salvage title car?”

 Salvage title cars have not been repaired and are not considered road-worthy.
 However, these vehicles are sometimes restored and come out the other end in safe running condition.
 At this point, they become a rebuilt title car.
 When it comes to financing, there’s a huge difference between a salvage title car and a rebuilt one.
 And the difference has everything to do with answering our question.

 A Real Salvage Title Car